-5. Non-cash transactions
+6. Non-cash transactions

-During the current year, the Entity entered into the following non-cash investing and financing activities which are not reflected in the statement of cash flows:
+During the current year, the Entity entered into the following non-cash investing and financing activities which are not reflected in the statements of cash flows:

 - a.
-As of December 31, 2014 the financing cost of \$992 was added to the cost of machinery and equipment. - b.
-As of December 31, 2014 the deferred tax of \$704 was added to the cost of machinery and equipment.
+As of December 31, 2014 and 2013 the financing cost of \$7,231 and \$4,082, respectively, were added to the cost of machinery and equipment. - b.
+In October 2013, in accordance with the resolutions of the Ordinary Stockholders' Meeting, variable capital was increased by \$60,400 through the assignment of rights to purchase La Covadonga Jack up.

-6. Machinery and equipment
+7. Machinery and equipment, net